-During a type A water licensing process, the Board typically holds at least one technical session or workshop.
+During a type A water licensing process, the Board typically holds at least one technical session.
 Type B water licensing processes often do not include a technical session, but a technical session or a short workshop may be added to help resolve any major issues.
 The purpose of the technical session is to provide a forum for discussion amongst all parties, with the aim of resolving issues prior to the public hearing.
 The subject material varies and is based on the questions raised during the public review.
 Technical sessions and workshops are less formal than public hearings, and the Board members are not present.

 Technical sessions will be recorded, and the Board will post a transcript of the technical session to the public registry.
+Participants should be aware that opinions and positions expressed during a session are

-&lt;sup>39 For more information, see subsections 125(1.1), (1.2), (3), and (4) of the MVRMA, and the Review Board's Reference Bulletin: The Ten-Day Pause Period for Preliminary Screenings.
+44 For more information, see subsections 125(1.1), (1.2), (3), and (4) of the MVRMA, and the Review Board's Reference Bulletin: The Ten-Day Pause Period for Preliminary Screenings.
 During the pause period, the Board could issue a licence that would not come into effect until after the pause period; however, to avoid confusion, especially in the event that a referral is made during the pause period, the Board will not issue the licence during the pause period.